-About the Greece and Italy Winter Program
+About the Splendors of the Mediterranean Winter Program

-This course involves a fifteen day educational tour of Italy and Greece.
+This course involves a fifteen day educational tour of Greece and Italy.
 During this fifteen day course students will learn about Renaissance Italy as well as ancient Rome and Greece through guided tours that will discuss the political, religious, architectural and artistic history of all three civilizations.
 The course begins with an overnight flight to Milan Italy from which we will take a bus to Venice.
 We will take a guided tour of Venice that will include a visit to Doges’ Palace which was the seat of the government in Venice for over 1000 years.
 After our tour of the Doges Palace students will attend a glass blowing demonstration.
 We will also go to St Mark Square and then visit the Grand Canal and Basilica di San Marco which is the most famous of the many churches of Venice and one of the best examples of Byzantine architecture in the world.

 Next comes guided visits of Florence that will include a visit to the city’s famous Duomo Cathedral .
 The Duomo dominates the skyline of the incredible Tuscan city.
 It was constructed over six centuries and expresses the bridging of Greek and Gothic architecture.
 Student will also visit Ponte Vecchio the oldest surviving arched bridge in Florence as well as the Uffizi Museum which houses one of the world’s greatest collections of art.
 Then we move on to Assisi where we will Visit the Basilica of St. Francis and Minerva’s temple.
 From there we move on to Rome.
 In Rome students will take a guided visit of the city that will include stops at the Coliseum, Hadrian’s Pantheon, the Vatican, (St Peter's Basilica, the Sistine Chapel), Trevi fountain and more.